joshuapaling/CakePHP-Combinator-Plugin/README.markdown

 ### 4. Set write permissions ###

-Ensure that the directories holding your Javascript and CSS files are writable.
+Ensure that the directories holding your Javascript and CSS files are writable, so the combinator plugin can write cached files.

 ### 5. Start Combining your CSS and Javascript files! ###